AGAuffret/HistMapR/README.md

 ## Background
 We created this package due to our need to classify large areas of historical land-use map quickly and easily.
 The package contains four functions for the classification of historical land-use maps in R, calling functions from the `raster` package by R. Hijmans.
-A full description of the method is available in Auffret A.G., Kimberley, A. et al. 2017, HistMapR: Rapid classificaion of historical land-use maps in R, BioRxiv ...
+A full description of the method is available in Auffret A.G., Kimberley, A. et al. 2017, HistMapR: Rapid digitization of historical land-use maps in R, BioRxiv, doi: 10.1101/109504

 ## Installation